-Dip Coating technique is simple yet versatile method for creating various coatings in fields such as biomaterials, electronics or sensors.
+The dip coating technique is a simple yet versatile method for creating various coatings in fields such as biomaterials, electronics or sensors.
 Some of the benefits include:

-KSV NIMA Dip Coaters are high quality and highly accurate dipping solutions that can be used for simple multilayer coating or when the packing density of the molecules isn’t critical.
-The dip coaters are utilized especially in nanoparticle deposition.
-Some of the application areas include
+KSV NIMA Dip Coaters are high quality and extremely accurate dipping solutions that can be used for simple multilayer coating or when the packing density of the molecules isn’t critical.
+The dip coaters are especially utilized in nanoparticle deposition.
+Some of the application areas include:

 For more information, see: Dip Coating

-KSV NIMA Dip Coaters are designed to deposit layers of materials in a controlled and repeatable way.
-It is possible to deposit films of various thicknesses, from monolayers to multilayered structures.
+KSV NIMA Dip Coaters are designed to deposit layers of materials in a controlled and repeatable manner.Films of various thicknesses can be deposited, from monolayers to multilayered structures.
 Automated dippers are well suited to situations when deposition is based on kinetic factors and where good control is needed.
 For multilayer deposition, multi-vessel dipping enables automated deposition with good reproducibility.

 The product range covers compact instruments for coating small samples in a single vessel to more complex systems enabling horizontal and vertical movement for multi-vessel operations and coating of large samples.

-The range of Dip Coaters is divided into two types: single and multiple vessel systems.
-Single Vessel Dip Coaters are used to deposit from one solution while the Multiple Vessel Dip Coaters enable many solutions to be used that can include cleaning or rinsing.
-The ‘single vessel’ and ‘multi-vessel’ categories offer Small, Medium and Large systems to cater for a large range of sample sizes.
-A Single Vessel Dip Coater is also available for extra large samples.
-It is possible to choose from the Dip Coater systems suited to sample weight, sample size, number of samples, dipper movements and number of vessels required (see tables below for exact specifications).
+The range of dip coaters is divided into two types: single and multi-vessel systems.
+Single vessel dip coaters are used to deposit from one solution while the multiple Vessel Dip Coaters enable many solutions to be used that can include cleaning or rinsing.
+The single vessel and multi-vessel categories feature small, medium and large systems to cater for a large range of sample sizes.
+A single vessel dip coater is also available for extra large samples.
+You can choose from dip coater systems suited to sample weight, sample size, number of samples, dipper movements and number of vessels required (see the tables below for exact specifications).